CEUs & Contact Hours Answers to CEU questions, Define CEU, Define Contact Hour, Who Accepts Corexcel CEU Programs

 What are Contact Hours?

-"Contact Hours" is the term used by the American Nurses Credential Center's Commission on Accreditation (ANCC) to define a unit of nursing continuing education in nursing.
+"Contact Hours" is the term used to define a unit of nursing continuing education in nursing.
 A contact hour is defined as:

 "Sixty minutes of an organized learning activity, which is either a didactic or clinical experience."

 To estimate the number of contact hours for an educational activity, total the minutes spent in didactic or clinical experience and evaluating the activity and divide by 60.
 For example, 60 minutes = 1 CH, 150 minutes = 2.5 CH, etc.